Regentessebrug

 Regentessebrug Rotterdam

-On the bridge pillars, there are four lanterns in the middle and four carved lions on the corners.
-The pillars themselves are decorated like ship fronts with dolphins on top.
+On the bridge’s pillars, you’ll find four large lanterns in the middle and four carved lions guarding the corners.
+The pillars are designed to look like ship bows, with three fish sculptures on each side.
+The four lanterns are made of copper and are richly decorated.

 Lamp post at the bridge